zzz6519003/substrate-how-to-guides/docs/07-parachains/b-runtime-upgrades/setup-runtime-and-client.md

 Launching a parachain.

 ## Overview
 When launching a parachain, it is important to make sure a chain's runtime is properly setup.
-This includes performing storage migrations, checking that weights are correctly implemented and making sure the ProtocolID IS unique.
+This includes benchmarking prior to storage migrations, checking that weights are correctly implemented and making sure the ProtocolID IS unique.
 ## Steps

 ### 1. Set a unique ProtocolID